 Living organisms ensure their continuance on the earth by reproduction.
 Reproduction may occur either asexually or sexually.
 There is an evident difference between sexual reproduction and asexual reproduction.
 The sexual mode is a more complex process than the asexual mode.
 One crucial difference is fertilization.
 It is the main stage of sexual reproduction, which is absent in the asexual mode.
 Let’s learn more about types of fertilization.

 Fertilization in Animals

-The process of fusion of sperm with egg (ovum) to produce zygote is called fertilization.
+The process of fusion of sperm with egg (ovum) to produce a zygote is called fertilization.
 It is the crucial and primary stage of sexual reproduction.
-During sexual intercourse, penis ejaculates millions of sperms into the vagina of the woman.
-Sperms will travel through the uterus to oviducts.
-At oviduct, one out of million sperms fertilizes the released ovum.
-Fertilized egg develops into a zygote.
-Without fusion of gametes, sexual reproduction is futile.
+During sexual intercourse, the penis ejaculates millions of sperm into the vagina of the woman.
+Sperms will travel through the uterus to the oviducts.
+At the oviduct, one out of million sperm fertilizes the released ovum.
+The fertilized egg develops into a zygote.
+Without the fusion of gametes, sexual reproduction is futile.
 It doesn’t occur in asexual reproduction.

-To learn in details with video lessons, download Byju’s – The Learning app.
+To learn in details with video lessons, download BYJU’S- The Learning app.